 Applications will be judged on the following criteria:

-- Demonstration of excellent technical skills combined with the ability to identify and craft a strong narrative
+- Demonstration of technical skills (writing/journalism, video production, audio production, photography, illustration/animation, or other forms of digital storytelling) and/or the ability to identify and craft a strong narrative

-- Attention to accuracy, organizational details, and deadlines
+- Manages commitments gracefully with attention to accuracy, details, and deadlines

-Previous knowledge of social change and innovation landscape at Brown/in Providence and ownership of technical equipment is a plus, but not required.
+Previous knowledge of the social change community at Brown and ownership of technical equipment are not required.

 - This is a year-long position with a firm 10-hour/week commitment, including weekly 1.5 hour meetings.